Victoria Winters: Music

 Robert Cobert composed "Vicki's Theme" for the character and it was used primarily during the first year of Dark Shadows.
-Cobert made a new arrangement of the song, which was retitled "Missy" and featured in House of Dark Shadows.
-In 2011, the alternative rock group Cujo recorded "Victoria Winters", a song about the character and referencing events from Dark Shadows.
+Cobert made a new arrangement of the song, which was retitled "Missy" and featured in the 1970 film House of Dark Shadows.
+In 2011, the alternative rock group Cujo recorded "Victoria Winters" on their album Venusian Skies, a song about the character and referencing events from Dark Shadows.